WCSCourses/ViralBioinfAsia2022/Modules/Coverage_plots_and_statistics.md

 ## SAMtools flagstat

 Let's gather some information about these alignments.
-First, let's use the rather basic *flagstat* tool from the SamTools package:
+First, let's use the rather basic *flagstat* tool from the SAMools package:

     samtools flagstat ERR8261957.bam
     samtools flagstat ERR8261968.bam